Tparuna1/Readly/README.md

 # Readly - Personal Library Management App

 Readly is a SwiftUI-based iOS application designed to manage and organize your personal book collection.
 The app allows users to easily categorize, track progress, and add or remove books from their library.
-Features include book CRUD operations, tracking reading progress, and managing a recycle bin for deleted books.
+Features include tracking reading progress, and managing a recycle bin for deleted books.

 ## Features